mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 Class-based view -
 A Django view that uses a Python class

+**CORS:**
+Cross-Origin Resource Sharing -
+A security control mechanism that allows your site to expect requests only from particular domains

 **CPU:**
 Central Processing Unit -
 The primary part of a computer that performs computation